-As you can see from the extensive list of side effects, Seroquel can be dangerous even when it is taken without alcohol or any other substances (same goes for alcohol).
+As you can see from the extensive list of side effects, Seroquel can be dangerous even when it is taken without alcohol or any other substances.
 That being said, almost all prescribed drugs have side effects and before taking Seroquel or deciding to stop taking Seroquel, you should speak to your prescribing doctor.

 The Seroquel alcohol combination can make the side effects of Seroquel even more extreme.
 Combining Seroquel and alcohol increases the chance and severity of developing negative side effects.
 For example, the Seroquel alcohol combination increases drowsiness and puts you at a much higher risk for low blood pressure.
 When Seroquel alcohol are mixed, there is a chance of respiratory depression, and even respiratory failure, which leads to sudden death.

 Many people have a hard time believing that mixing drugs is dangerous and believing that something bad will ever happen to them.
 It is even harder to comprehend that mixing legal drugs can be dangerous and potentially fatal.
-After all, if the drug was so dangerous, why would my doctor prescribe it for me in the first place?
+After all, if the drug was so dangerous, why would your doctor prescribe it in the first place?